waku-org/docs.waku.org/docs/guides/reference/node-config-options.md

 title: Node Configuration Options
 ---

-Here are the node configuration options and their descriptions:
+Here are the available node configuration options, along with their default values and descriptions:

 ## Application-Level Config